lonelyion/lonelyion/README.md

 + 🧐 Interested in full stack.
 Recent focus on frontend.
 + 🌱 I’m currently learning JavaScript/TypeScript.
-+ 😀 I like Chinese and Japanese cultures, and falling with VTubers now.
++ 😀 Also interested in international relations.
-+ 🔭 I'm also working as leader in a VTuber fan-sub group.
++ 🔭 I'm also working as leader in a fan-sub group.
 + ⚡ Fun fact: I changed my major from Mechatronic Engineering at the beginning of Junior Year.

 ### :zap: Recent Activity